Tomatoes are on my list as being one of the most important vegetables when it comes to seed saving.

 Place the seed in a container and add a couple of tablespoons of water.
-A plastic cup or a jar will work just fine.
+A plastic cup or a glass jar will work just fine.
 If you’re doing more than one variety — be sure you label it.
 (I didn’t one time and I had to do the entire process again so I could be sure what seed I had.)
 I write the name on a piece of paper and tape it onto the jar.

 - Let it Ferment

-I put the cup or jar with the seed on our enclosed porch where I will be reminded to check it, but not so close that I have to see or smell it all the time when it starts to ferment— which takes almost all week.
+I place the cup or jar with the seed on our enclosed porch where I will be reminded to check it, but not so close that I have to see or smell it all the time when it starts to ferment— which takes almost all week.
 The warmer the room the faster it will ferment.
-If you want to leave it on the kitchen counter you might cover it with plastic wrap so the smell won’t be as strong.
+If you want to leave it on the kitchen counter you might cover it lightly with plastic wrap so the smell won’t be as strong.